Do You Want to Build a Snowman?: Critical reception

 The song received widespread acclaim from film critics, music critics, and audiences.
-Kyle Smith of The New York Post dubbed it a "classic".
 USA Today called it "a lovely musical number that illustrates Anna's emotional yearning, sung with heartfelt sweetness by Bell."
 Alonso Duralde of The Wrap labeled it "poignant".
 Moviefone describes the song as "sob-inducing", and "the best song in Frozen".
 Scott Mendelson of Forbes talks about the "richness and a subtle sadness to the core relationship between Anna and Elsa, of so much time lost to fear, self-doubt, and some questionable parenting at a key juncture", and goes on to describe "Do You Want To Build A Snowman" as a "beautiful song...it's just one of a handful of terrific songs".
 Mendelson added, "I was deathly afraid [it] would come back as a climactic refrain should the story end badly."

-Sputnikmusic said "the songs complement the gorgeous visuals well, especially in the first extended cut "Do You Want to Build a Snowman" and its tear-pleading climax and conclusion", and argues "it’s one of the few vocal tracks far removed from the crushing vapidity of the other material".
+Sputnikmusic said "The songs complement the gorgeous visuals well, especially in the first extended cut "Do You Want to Build a Snowman" and its tear-pleading climax and conclusion", and argues "It's one of the few vocal tracks far removed from the crushing vapidity of the other material".
 The Rochester City Newspaper described the song as "character-establishing", and noted that along with "Frozen Heart", it "deeply resemble[s] Disney's song output under Alan Menken...and that helps them feel instantly familiar".
 The soundtrack review adds, "While "Snowman" works better in the film (the visuals fill in some of the song's gaps) the twee-cute vocals and gorgeous melody help its memorability".
 AllMusic said this song and the love duet "Love Is an Open Door" have "contemporary Broadway dazzle".

-The song is featured several times in Deadpool 2 where a running joke is made out of the title character Deadpool noticing, the "obvious" similarities between it and the song "Papa, Can You Hear Me?" from the film Yentl.
+The song is referenced several times in Deadpool 2 where a running joke is made out of the title character Wade Wilson / Deadpool (Ryan Reynolds) noticing, the "obvious" similarities between it and the song "Papa, Can You Hear Me?" from the film Yentl.
 As he is dying towards the end of the film, Deadpool sings the song's chorus to his teammates.
+In its 2024 sequel, the Marvel Cinematic Universe film Deadpool & Wolverine, Wilson's landlord Blind Al (Leslie Uggams) says the song's name as a euphemism for cocaine after Wilson informs her that the actual name is off limits, per Marvel Studios president Kevin Feige.